jaskaransarkaria/programming-timer/README.md

 ## tl;dr

-Keep time and turn order when you pair programming, you can find the server code [here](https://github.com/jaskaransarkaria/programming-timer-server).
+Keep time and turn order when you are pair programming, you can find the server code [here](https://github.com/jaskaransarkaria/programming-timer-server).

 ## Git and Deployment